List all projects

 )

-Replaces exactly one occurrence of old_text with new_text.
-Rejects ambiguous matches — if old_text appears more than once, the operation fails with an error asking for more context.
+Replaces exactly one occurrence of find with replace.
+Rejects ambiguous matches — if find appears more than once, the operation fails with an error asking for more context.
+Uses 3-pass cascading match: exact → body-only → whitespace-normalized.
 Auto-commits to git.

 Capture lessons inline or batch-extract from text using a worker.